-It usually occurs due to repetitive forward-leaning positions with pressure on the elbows such as students or occupation like carpet laying.
-The term dialysis elbow or lunger elbow is also used when this occurs in dialysis patient or patient of chronic obstructive lung disease where elbow position makes them prone for this.
+It usually occurs due to repetitive forward-leaning positions with pressure on the elbows such as students or occupations like carpet laying.
+The term dialysis elbow or lunger elbow is also used when this occurs in dialysis patients or patients of chronic obstructive lung disease where elbow position makes them prone for this.

 Gout, followed by pseudogout, rheumatoid arthritis, and uremia are nontraumatic causes.

 It presents as painful fluctuant bulge posterior to the olecranon process with restriction of extreme flexion.

 The patient presents with pain that radiates down the anteromedial side of the thigh to the knee and worsened by extension, adduction, and internal rotation of the hip.

 At the middle of the inguinal ligament or lower and lateral to the femoral artery, tenderness may be present.
 Occasionally, swelling or a palpable mass or tenderness may be found lateral to the femoral vessels.